 Based on feedback from residents, daily conference has been consolidated into a one-hour, fully protected Noon Conference.
 During this time, Chief Residents hold pagers so that residents can be fully engaged in learning.
 The sessions are given by a combination of residents, chief residents, fellows known for their excellent teaching skills and expert faculty.
 The weekly rotation includes a variety of educational formats including TEACH resident case presentations, core didactic lectures, chief rounds, and hands-on/skill sessions.
 A fantastic lunch is provided daily.
 There are daily e-mails sent out with a boards prep question relevant to that block’s subspecialty.

 This is a new and very popular conference one morning a week.
 All of the pediatric hospital medicine teams as well as selected faculty gather to discuss an active case on the wards.
 An intern presents the case and leads a discussion on differential diagnosis, work-up, and management, with an emphasis on unsolved case elements for the group to help guide next steps.

 While on certain rotations – pulmonary, GI, cardiology, oncology, ICP, and MSICU – residents attend daily morning lectures organized by that department.
 These sessions are led by the subspecialty fellows or faculty and cover a range of topics within that subspecialty.

 Case of the Week

-This weekly presentation at Boston Medical Center is organized and moderated by the senior residents rotating in the PICU, the NICU, the ED, and the Ward.
+This weekly presentation at Boston Medical Center is organized and moderated by the senior residents.
 The cases are current or recently discharged patients chosen to illustrate specific topics.
-The resident selects the case and works with a subspecialty faculty member(s) to develop the conference.
+The resident selects the case and works with subspecialty faculty members to develop the conference.
 All residents rotating at BMC, as well as the pediatric faculty, attend the presentation.